PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

    - ALWAYS bypass (no print, no remembered update)
    - Applies to ALL tie styles (standard and French)
    - Musical rationale: Within a measure, tied notes are unambiguous continuations
+   - **Exception**: Enharmonic respelling (see rule 4)

 2. **Cross-measure tied-to notes at boundary** (position 0):
    - **Standard ties**: Bypass (no print, no remembered update)
    - **French ties**: Do NOT bypass (print accidental, update remembered)
    - Musical rationale: French style requires restating accidentals at barlines for visual clarity
+   - **Exception**: Enharmonic respelling (see rule 4)

 3. **Detection mechanism**:
    - Use `TakesAttachment` protocol: `get-endpoint-id`, `get-attachments`
    - Check if pitch's endpoint-id is in tracked tied-target-endpoint-ids
    - Position determines intra-measure vs cross-measure
-   - No state matching required - tie guarantees pitch identity
+   - No state matching required for Hz equivalence - tie guarantees pitch identity
+   - Notation comparison required for enharmonic detection

+4. **Enharmonic respelling** (NEW):
+   - When tied notes change notation (F# → Gb, C# → Db, etc.), bypass is PREVENTED
+   - Detection: Compare stored note string from tie source with current pitch note string
+   - Implementation: tied-target-endpoint-ids is a map `{endpoint-id note-string}` (not a set)
+   - When enharmonic change detected, normal decision logic applies (may print if differs from baseline)
+   - Musical rationale: Different notation requires explicit accidental for visual clarity
+   - Example: F#4 tied to Gb4 - same Hz, different letters, must show accidental

 **Examples** (vertical bars = barlines, underscores = ties):